zombie9/zmdb/README.md

 # ZMDB

-- GraphQL server using `express`, `experss-graphql` calling a deployed JSON server and the TMDB api
+- GraphQL server using `express`, `experss-graphql` persisting to `mongodb atlas` and fetching details from the TMDB api
 - React front end using Apollo Client
 - Uses zombie movies as data :-)